Trevor Ferguson

 In 2002, Trevor Ferguson's first play, Long, Long, Short, Long was produced by infinitheatre (dir.
-Guy Sprung) in Montreal and has become the first English play in history to be nominated by l'académie québécoise du theatre for a Masque award for best text.
+Guy Sprung) in Montreal and has become the first English play in history to be nominated by l'académie québécoise du théâtre (now defunct) for a Soirée Masque award for best text.
 It returned to the stage in French in the fall of 2005, at Place des Arts in Montreal, and was seen by more than 20,000 people.
 His second play, Beach House, Burnt Sienna, was chosen to commemorate the tenth anniversary of Village Theatre West in Hudson in 2002.
 Co-produced with infinitheatre (dir.
 Guy Sprung), it enjoyed a highly successful run.
 A third play, Barnacle Wood, was produced in Montreal, also by infinitheatre, in March 2004.
 His fourth play, Zarathustra Said Some Things, No? opens with the Bridge Theatre Company at Studio 54 in New York City, in April, 2006.

 Ferguson is a past chair of the Writers' Union of Canada.
-He has been a writer-in-residence at the University of Alberta, an invité d'honneur at the Salon des Livres in Montreal, and he was among the Quebec authors invited as special guests of the Paris Book Fair in 1999, and to the Guadalajara Book Fair in 2003.
+He has been a writer-in-residence at the University of Alberta, an invité d'honneur at the Salon du Livre de Montreal, and he was among the Quebec authors invited as special guests of the Paris Book Fair in 1999, and to the Guadalajara Book Fair in 2003.
 In 2002, he was one of the few Canadian writers invited to the Festival of the Americas in Paris.
 Also in 2002, he served on the faculty of the May Writers' Studio at the Banff Centre for the Arts.
 He has frequently taught creative writing at Concordia University.
 In June 2019, Trevor Ferguson received an Honorary Doctorate, of Divinity, courtesy of the Vancouver School of Theology, for his work as a novelist.